salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 The graph of nanosecond delay at boot frequency shows several interesting points:

-- The above mentioned minimum delays are very clear, particularly the ~7600ns minimum delay for the STM32L0 and STM32L1 which boot at only ~2MHz.
+- The above mentioned minimum delays are very clear, particularly the ~7600ns minimum delay for the STM32L0 and STM32L1.
+- An offset error for STM32L0/L1 with different stepping coarseness.
-- A ~600ns offset on AVR: This is not surprising as our implementation does not compensate for the calling overhead at all.
+- A ~600ns offset error on AVR: This is not surprising as our implementation does not compensate for the calling overhead at all.
-- A percentual error on AVR: At 16MHz the correct divider would be 250 for a 4-cycle loop, however, we're shifting 8 = divide by 256, which is a 2.5% error.
+- A 2.5% error on AVR: At 16MHz the correct divider would be 250 for a 4-cycle loop, however, we're shifting 8 = divide by 256, which is a 2.5% error.
 For other frequencies this error will be much higher.
-- An offset on STM32F7: The correct offset compensation would be ~26 loops, however our "shift multiplication" can only do 16 or 32 loops, hence this offset.
+- An offset error on STM32F7: The correct offset compensation would be ~26 loops, however our "shift multiplication" can only do 16 or 32 loops, hence this offset.
 The Cortex-M7 has built-in branch prediction, perhaps that explains the small irregularity at the beginning.
 - The coarseness of the stepping varies, showing the effect of different clock speeds and cycles per loop.
 - Most implemementations follow the ideal delay line very closely.